Security

 • Detection of drones in the cellular network

-• Supplementary detection of non-cellularly connected systems (e.g. FPV/"dark" drones) using network-based and external methods
+• Supplementary detection of non-cellular systems (e.g., FPV/“dark” drones) using network-based and external methods

 • Interception and analysis of communication links of unknown UxS

-• Development and evaluation of procedures for taking over and neutralizing UxS
+• Development and evaluation of methods for taking control of and neutralizing UxS

-• Development of options for taking over control (collaborative and non-collaborative drones)
+• Development of methods for control takeover (collaborative and non-collaborative drones)

 • AI-based generation and adaptation of takeover mechanisms

-• Feeding misinformation or targeted control of the system
+• Injecting misinformation or targeted control of the system

-• Takeover of control and transfer to a safe state (e.g. safe-spot landing)
+• Taking control and transitioning to a safe state (e.g., safe-spot landing)

 • Integration of alternative influence vectors

-• Influencing navigation systems (e.g. GNSS-related measures such as spoofing)
+• Interference with navigation systems (e.g., GNSS-related measures such as spoofing)

-• Combination of interventions in communication and navigation systems for effective neutralization
+• Combining interventions in communication and navigation systems for effective neutralization

-• Protection of own UxS and systems in the cellular environment
+• Protection of own UxS and systems in a cellular environment

-• Protection against external communication interference and takeover attempts
+• Protection against external communication disruptions and takeover attempts

-• Protection of communication through post-quantum cryptography (PQC)
+• Protection of communications through post-quantum cryptography (PQC)

-• Protection against AI-based attacks and protection of own AI systems against manipulation and deception
+• Protection against AI-based attacks and securing proprietary AI systems against manipulation and deception

-• Research into mechanisms for detecting and neutralizing unknown or hostile unmanned systems (UxS) in the operational environment, in particular using cellular and network-based communication infrastructures
+• Research into mechanisms for detecting and neutralizing unknown or hostile unmanned systems (UxS) in operational environments, particularly through the use of cellular and network-based communication infrastructures

-• Research into mechanisms for taking over, influencing or controlled neutralization of hostile UxS, including cyber and communication-based approaches for taking over control and influencing sensor technology (e.g. video or control data)
+• Research into mechanisms for taking over, influencing, or controlled neutralization of hostile UxS, including cyber- and communication-based approaches for taking over control and influencing sensor data (e.g., video or control data)

-• Research into mechanisms to protect own UxS from external communication interference, takeover attempts and AI-based attacks
+• Research into mechanisms for protecting friendly UxS from external communication disruptions, takeover attempts, and AI-based attacks

-• Implementation of the developed protection and effective mechanisms in an overall radio-based system (e.g. 5G campus network)
+• Implementation of the developed protection and action mechanisms into a radio-based overall system (e.g., 5G campus network)

-• Demonstration and evaluation of both functional directions (attack/neutralization and protection) in a realistic radio network
+• Demonstration and evaluation of both functional modes (attack/neutralization and protection) in a realistic wireless network

 Added value:

-• Protecting critical infrastructure (KRITIS) such as energy and water supplies, telecommunications networks, transportation hubs, government buildings, armed forces properties and industrial facilities from hostile unmanned systems (UxS) that have significant potential for physical damage, sabotage, espionage and information loss
+• Protection of critical infrastructure (KRITIS)—such as energy and water supply systems, telecommunications networks, transportation hubs, government buildings, Bundeswehr facilities, and industrial plants—against hostile unmanned systems (UxS) that pose a significant risk of physical damage, sabotage, espionage, and information loss

-• Providing a holistic, efficient and scalable drone defence solution that includes early detection as well as neutralization and/or takeover of UxS, thus enabling an end-to-end chain of protection for critical infrastructure
+• Provision of a comprehensive, efficient, and scalable solution for drone defense that encompasses both early detection and the neutralization and/or takeover of UxS, thereby enabling a continuous chain of protection for critical infrastructure

 • Combination of modern key technologies, in particular

-• network-based sensor technology and communication infrastructures (e.g. 5G campus networks)
+• network-based sensor and communication infrastructures (e.g., 5G campus networks)

-• Modular and scalable countermeasures for adaptive defense against different types of UxS
+• Modular and scalable countermeasures for adaptive defense against various types of UxS

 Technical and operational requirements: